kyma-project/examples/kiali/README.md

 1. Export your Namespace as a variable.
 Replace the `{namespace}` placeholder in the following command and run it:

     ```bash
-    export KYMA_EXAMPLE_NS="{namespace}"
+    export KYMA_KIALI_NS="{namespace}"
     ```

 1. Export the Helm release name which you want to use.
-It can be any name, be aware that all resources in the cluster will be prefixed with that name.
+The release name has to be unique for the chosen namespace.
+Be aware that all resources in the cluster will be prefixed with that name.
 Replace the `{release-name}` placeholder in the following command and run it:
     ```bash
     export HELM_RELEASE_NAME="{release-name}"
     ```